Anne Hendricks Bass: Philanthropy and art collection

 Bass volunteered for the Junior League of Fort Worth.
 She supported the Modern Art Museum of Fort Worth and the Fort Worth Symphony Orchestra.
 She also supported the Texas Ballet Theatre, which she "rescued from bankruptcy".
 She donated US$300,000 on her own, complemented by a US$250,000 donation from the Sid Richardson Foundation.
 Additionally, she supported the Van Cliburn Foundation.
 She made charitable contributions to the Fort Worth Country Day School, where she helped with the landscaping of the grounds.
 She served on the committee of the Jewel Charity Ball, benefiting the Cook Children's Medical Center in Fort Worth, Texas.

 Bass served on the International Council of the Museum of Modern Art in New York City.
 From 1980 to 2005, she served on the board of trustees of the New York City Ballet.
 She also supported the School of American Ballet.
 Additionally, she traveled with the World Monuments Fund.
-She played a critical role in the organizational development and continued success of the Weantinoge Heritage Land Trust in Northwestern Connecticut, the largest land trust in the state.

 Bass collected paintings by Claude Monet, Pablo Picasso and Edgar Degas.
 She was the owner of The Drawing Lesson by Picasso.

+Twelve pieces of her collection—three Degas, two Mark Rothko, three Monet, two Balthus, one Morris Louis and one Vilhelm Hammershoi—were auctioned by Christie's in New York in May 2022, drawing $363,087,500 in total sales, including buyer's premium.